Corporate social responsibility policy

 Philanthropy

-Winton sponsors academic prizes, doctoral and post-doctoral research and academic events in the fields of maths, physics, computing, statistics and data science at 11 academic institutions across the UK.
+Winton sponsors academic prizes, doctoral and post-doctoral research and academic events in the fields of maths, physics, computing, statistics and data science at academic institutions.
 The firm also matches donations made by employees and employee fundraising – up to a limit of £10,000 per employee per annum – and allows UK based employees to donate to charities through payroll.

 Winton’s founder, David Harding, is an active philanthropist through the David and Claudia Harding Foundation, supporting a range of initiatives related to science and mathematics, as well as other projects of personal interest such as the history of finance.
 In February 2019, the Foundation gave £100 million to Cambridge University, part of which funds the Harding Distinguished Postgraduate Scholars Programme.